rajeevsd123/ai-case-study/README.md

 -   Assisted conception –
     - Intrauterine Insemination (IUI)

-        IUI is a simple office procedure that places sperm, collected from the partner and processed in the laboratory, into the uterine cavity
+        IUI is a simple office procedure that places sperm, collected from the partner and processed in the laboratory, into the uterine cavity.

     - In Vitro Fertilization (IVF)